wilsonliaows/docs/connectors/snowflake/select.md

 ### Order by
 Rows returned from this action can be ordered based on the **Order by** input field.
 This field is used to change the default ordering of rows from your Snowflake database.

 You can also define the direction of order for each column you wish to order by.
-The following order by statement will order rows by `priority` in ascending order followed by `created_date` in descending order (latest first).
+The following **Order by** statement will order rows by `priority` in ascending order followed by `created_date` in descending order (latest first).

 ```sql
 PRIORITY ASC, CREATED_DATE DESC